-Are you prone to digital fiddling?
+Are you prone to digital distraction?
 I am.

-In fact, I’ve increased my skills of digital fiddling so much that I hardly notice that I’m putting off writing.
+In fact, I’ve increased my ability to be digitally distracted so much that I hardly notice that I’m putting off writing.

 - Reading emails